21 Cool Things To Do When Visiting Greektown, Detroit

 9. Detroit People Mover Stop

-The People Mover is a great way to explore other parts of downtown Detroit, too.
-You can hop off to check out a Tigers game at Comerica Park, explore the nearby Renaissance Center, or stroll along the Detroit Riverwalk—all without the hassle of driving and parking.
-Plus, at only 75 cents a ride, it’s an affordable and scenic way to get a feel for the city.
+Beyond Greektown, the People Mover offers a fun and stress-free way to see more of Detroit.
+Hop off to catch the excitement of a Tigers game at Comerica Park, marvel at the stunning Renaissance Center, or take in the scenic beauty of the Detroit Riverwalk—all without the hassle of traffic or parking.
+Best of all, at just 75 cents per ride, it’s an affordable and enjoyable way to soak in the city’s vibrant energy.

 10. Historic Landmarks Tour